 tar: Exiting with failure status due to previous errors

 You can also use the wildcard patterns for extracting the files from the tar.gz files.
-You need to use the “--wildcard” option along with the pattern in quotes that will prevent the shell from interpreting it.
-You can consider the following example, where we trying to extract the files having extension as .js.
+It would be best if you used the --wildcard option and the pattern in quotes that will prevent the shell from interpreting it.
+You can consider the following example, where we are trying to extract the files having extension as .js.

 tar -xf archive.tar.gz --wildcards '*.js'

-If you want to extract a compressed tar.gz file by reading the archive from stdin, then you need to mention the option for proceeding with decompression.
-You can use the “-z” option for telling the tar to read the archives from gzip.
+If you want to extract a compressed tar.gz file by reading the archive from stdin, you need to mention the option for proceeding with decompression.
+You can use the -z option for telling the tar to read the archives from gzip.

-In the below example we are trying to downloading the blender sources with the help of the wget command and then piping the output to the tar command as shown below.
+In the following example, we are trying to download the blender sources with the help of the wget command and then piping the output to the Linux gz command as shown below.

 wget -c https://download.blender.org/source/blender-2.80.tar.gz -O - | sudo tar -xz